globe

 Creating Bird-Safe Beauty with Glass

-Ferro & Dip-Tech have taken a strategic decision to reduce the deadly effect of glass on birds using its in-house technology, delivering aesthetically pleasing, life-saving solutions.
+Vibrantz's digital inks reduce the deadly effect of glass on birds through our in-house technology which delivers aesthetically pleasing and life-saving solutions.

 Birds and glass don’t mix.